ibis-vzla/puppeteer-utilz/docs/docs/functions/wait-for-frame.md

 ### Description

-Wait for a frame to appear on a page.
+Waits for a frame to appear on the supplied page.

 ### Parameters